TruncatedDinoSour/armour/doc/d/pDB-1.md

 ChaCha20-Poly1305 in our use case is theoretically vulnerable to the following vulnerabilities:

--   Nonce handling: ChaCha20-Poly1305 relies a lot on proper nonce handling, and can fall short in security if a nonce is exposed or reused.
+-   Nonce handling: ChaCha20-Poly1305 relies a lot on proper nonce handling, and can fall short in security if a nonce is reused.
-    -   The nonce is not stored.
+    -   A nonce can be made public, but it has to be unique.

 ### Threefish 1024